Spots colocalization (ComDet)

 - xMin, yMin, xMax, yMax = coordinate of rectangle around spot (in pixels)

-- NArea = internal area of rectangle
+- NArea = thresholded area of the spot in pixels

 - Colocalized = 0 if spot does not colocalize with another and 1 if it does.